material-components/material-components-web/packages/mdc-data-table/README.md

 ## Events

-Please refer MDCDataTable's constant file to access these event constants.
+Please use MDCDataTable's constant file to access these event constants.

 ```ts
 const {events} from '@material/data-table/constants';